Geeks in Phoenix

 Now you should have the Settings app open to the About sub-menu of the System category.

-1. Under Device specifications, make a note of how much installed RAM your computer has.
+1. Under Device specifications, make a note of how much RAM your computer has installed.

 The device specifications inside of Windows 11

-You will need this for the paging file calculation.
+You will need this to calculate the paging file.

-2. Scroll down the right-hand column and left-click on the link labeled Advanced system settings.
+2. Scroll down the right-hand column and left-click on the Advanced system settings link.

 The Advanced system settings link inside of Windows 11